Visiting the Ex Convento Desierto de los Leones | Mexico

 How to get to The Ex Convento Desierto de los Leones

 From there we had to improvise a bit as the intel was all a bit wrong.
-The #116 is no longer running from Mixcoac to Santa Rosa.

 The bus system here in CDMX is chaotic at best.
 Routes are changed and cancelled and nothing is updated online.
 Routes during Covid-19 have been very much altered to cope with less demand.